alexandrellemes/laravel-angular/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/ThBastos/laravel-angular.git project-name`
+1. Clone the repository: `git clone https://github.com/alexandrellemes/laravel-angular.git project-name`
-2. `cd projectname`
+2. `cd project-name`
 3. `composer install`
-4. Create a database and inform .env
+4. Create a database and inform .env (copy a .env.example to .env file)
 5. `php artisan migrate --seed` to create and populate tables
 6. `php artisan serve` to start the app on http://localhost:8000/
+7. Or run a script `./otimize.sh`
+8. Run application in your browser.

 ## Tutorial Series (PT-BR)